 - Family or spiritual community rejection.

-For this reason, LGBTQ individuals are twice as likely to experience a mental health condition than heterosexual adults — especially if they are not in a supportive home environment.
-Reports show that only 37% of LGBTQ youth consider their home an affirming space.
+For this reason, LGBTQIA+ individuals are twice as likely to experience a mental health condition than heterosexual adults — especially if they are not in a supportive home environment.
+Reports show that only 37% of LGBTQIA+ youth consider their home an affirming space.

-Some factors that explain the high rate of addiction within LGBTQ populations:
+Some factors that explain the high rate of addiction within LGBTQIA+ populations:

 - Coping mechanisms: To cope with stressors, many turn to tobacco, drugs or alcohol, as they believe these will help them calm down.
 Relying on a substance to curb stress leads to addiction.